Bevan Spencer von Einem: Early years

-Criminal history

 Murder of Richard Kelvin

 Richard Dallas Kelvin (1 December 1967 – c.
-10 July 1983), was the son of Rob Kelvin, a long-time television news presenter for Adelaide station NWS 9.
+10 July 1983) was the son of Rob Kelvin, a long-time television news presenter for Adelaide station NWS 9.
 Kelvin was murdered by von Einem on or around 10 July 1983 in Adelaide, South Australia after having been abducted, held captive, sexually abused, drugged and tortured for five weeks.
-Kelvin was 15 years old at the time of his death.
+He was 15 years old at the time of his death.

-Richard Kelvin (right) aged 15, with his father, former Channel 9 Adelaide newsreader Rob Kelvin.

-At approximately 6:15 pm on 5 June 1983, von Einem (likely along with other unknown persons) abducted Kelvin near the intersection of Margaret Street & Peppertree Lane, North Adelaide, just 60 m from Kelvin's home around the corner in Ward Street.
-Kelvin had just seen off a friend at a nearby bus stop on the corner of O'Connell and Marian Streets, North Adelaide after they had earlier that afternoon played football in a nearby park and was expected to return home immediately for dinner.
+At approximately 6:15 p.m. on 5 June 1983, von Einem (likely along with other unknown persons) abducted Kelvin near the intersection of Margaret Street & Peppertree Lane, North Adelaide, just 60 m from Kelvin's home around the corner in Ward Street.
+He had just seen off a friend at a nearby bus stop on the corner of O'Connell and Marian Streets, North Adelaide, after they had earlier that afternoon played football in a nearby park.
+He was expected to return home immediately for dinner.
 A witness, a security guard living in Margaret Street, had heard cries for help, car doors slamming, and a car with a noisy exhaust speeding away.
-Kelvin also had a dog collar around his neck, which may have attracted von Einem's attention.
+Kelvin had a dog collar around his neck, which may have attracted von Einem's attention.

-Police made a wide-ranging search, and the case earned extensive media coverage that included a full page missing person poster in The Advertiser on 28 June (that unfortunately had contained a false lead given by the public to police).
+Police made a wide-ranging search, and the case earned extensive media coverage that included a full-page missing person poster in The Advertiser on 28 June (that unfortunately had contained a false lead given by the public to police).
 There was a $5,000 reward offered by the State Government two days after his disappearance (quickly raised to $15,000 a week later), which led to numerous tips and possible sightings provided by the public in the weeks after.

-Nonetheless, Kelvin's whereabouts were unknown until his clothed body was found seven weeks later on 24 July 1983, by a geologist searching for moss rocks with his family, alongside a dirt airstrip near One Tree Hill in the Adelaide Hills area (to the north-east of the city and close to where relatives of von Einem lived).
+Kelvin's whereabouts were unknown until his clothed body was found seven weeks later on 24 July 1983, by a geologist searching for moss rocks with his family, alongside a dirt airstrip near One Tree Hill in the Adelaide Hills (to the north-east of the city and close to where relatives of von Einem lived).
 Little effort was put into concealing Kelvin's body; he was found wearing the same Channel 9 shirt, blue jeans and white Adidas sneakers which he wore on the day of his abduction, together with the dog collar fitted around his neck.
-His body had been washed prior to being re-dressed and was found placed in the fetal position, with his legs bent towards his chest and his head forwards and his arms wrapped around his legs.
-This made police suspect that Kelvin had been dumped by a single person, most likely after nightfall in order to avoid detection.